How to Build An Effective Sales Academy

 Learner Goals

 Learners want classroom experiences that last one day or less and digital learning modules that last 15-30 minutes.
-The majority of sales professionals also see benefits from performance benchmarks based on their peers.
+The majority of sales reps also see benefits from performance benchmarks based on their peers.
 This might be one of the least obvious points about building a sales academy: it’s not simply a governance exercise that is handed down to a sales force.
 Sales professionals need to have input into the framework because they’re the ones working within that framework.

-A sales academy should be built around what sales professionals are likely to engage with – a motivated learner is an engaged learner.
 If their experience is positive, if the length or depth of content meets their needs without falling short or erring on the side of overkill, the metrics will tell that story over time.
-Similarly, peer benchmarks help shore up weaknesses in performance on a sales team, but these benchmarks need to be focused on the metrics that both the company and sales professionals see as the most important.
+Similarly, peer benchmarks help shore up weaknesses in performance on a sales team.
+But these benchmarks need to be focused on the metrics that both the company and sales professionals see as the most important.

-The goal of the sales academy is to balance the needs of both in a way that keeps both learning and performance moving in a positive direction.
+The goal of the sales academy is to balance the needs of both in a way that keeps learning and performance moving in a positive direction.

 sales academy training curriculum